 The Science ATL Communication Fellowship, sponsored by Emory University, is designed to help close the communication gap between scientists and the public.
 This professional development experience is open to Atlanta-area graduate students and post-docs from any institute of higher education.
 The format for this year’s cohort has been shifted to a virtual structure.
-The Fellows will meet online as a group with Science ATL staff for ten weekly 90 minute sessions in which they will explore topics in science communication.
+The Fellows will meet online as a group with Science ATL staff for nine weekly 90 minute sessions in which they will explore topics in science communication.
 Topics will include using narrative techniques in science communication, directing language for different audiences, and developing demonstrations and public programs related to the fellow’s field of study.

 As participants in this program, Fellows will: